Credit CardsArticles

 A debit card hold works like a credit card hold but can put you in an even bigger financial bind.

-A debit card hold puts a hold on cash, which can be a problem if you need that cash to pay a bill or cover day-to-day expenses.
+A debit card hold puts a hold on your cash, which can be a problem if you need that cash to pay a bill or cover day-to-day expenses.
 For this reason, it’s usually better to put a credit card down for transactions that require preauthorization if you have available credit.
-Like holds on credit cards, debit card holds drop off your account after the merchant settles the bill and the bank releases cash.
+Like holds on credit cards, debit card holds drop off your account after the merchant settles the bill and the bank releases the cash.

 Recommended Reading